journalist/journalist.github.io/_posts/2014-05-27-yes-all-women.md

 tags: [oped, elliot rodger, isla vista killings, millennial narcissism]
 ---

-Elliot Rodger, a former student of University of California, Santa Barbara, killed a (total of six people and injured thirteen others)[http://time.com/113948/elliot-rodger-ucsb-santa-barbara/].
+Elliot Rodger, a former student of University of California, Santa Barbara, killed a [total of six people and injured thirteen others](http://time.com/113948/elliot-rodger-ucsb-santa-barbara/).
 He then proceeded to kill himself with the same gun.

 A quick google search gives his online footprint in various social media and online forums.
 The posts indicate a need for approval and insecurity in his part, particularly his posts in the forum BodyBuilding.com.